Search results for:

 This section lets you specify what filenames will serve as index pages and the priority between them when more than one matching filename exists.

-To add a new indexing filename, simply click the Add button, enter your new indexing filename (including the file extension) into the popup textbox, and click OK.
+Add a new indexing filename, click the Add button, enter your new indexing filename (including the file extension) into the popup textbox, and click OK.
 The new indexing filename will be added to the bottom of the priority list.

 To allow additional configurations beyond what is available in the base configuration, the cPanel Apache configuration system uses Include directives to provide hooks to allow these configurations.
 These files allow additional functionality as they are included with the normal Apache configuration.
 These can also be used to override or disable default configuration directives.

-The include editor allows you to specify directives to be injected to specific points in the Apache configuration file (httpd.conf):
+The included editor allows you to specify directives to be injected to specific points in the Apache configuration file (httpd. conf):

-For each of these sections, you can specify if your directives should apply to a specific Apache version, or to all versions.
-Simply select the version number, or All Versions, from the drop down menu.
+You can specify if your directives should apply to a specific Apache version or all versions for each of these sections.
+Select the version number, or All Versions, from the drop-down menu.

 Making a selection in that drop down will make a textbox appear that will allow you to enter your Apache directives.
-Simply enter your directives in this textbox and select Update.
+Enter your directives in this textbox and select Update.

 This page will list all IPs currently assigned and set up in the system.
 You can check the Reserved IP next to the IP address, click Save, and then click Rebuild Configuration and Restart Apache to specify an IP address as an IP reserved for Apache to respond on.

-This module calculates and let you set Apache memory limits.
+This module calculates and lets you set Apache memory limits.